-You can now download, free of charge, KangaSound XML files from this listing page, for unrestricted use in your own
+You can now download, free of charge, KangaSound XML files from this listing page for unrestricted use in your

-Next, import the extracted KangaSound XML file into the Kangas Sound Editor/QI from the menu item 'XML->Import...'.
+Next, import the extracted KangaSound XML file into Kangas Sound Editor (QI) by selecting from the menu:

-Before actually importing, press the 'Preview' button.
+Before actually importing, click the Preview button.
 This will predict what will

 happen when you actually import without making any changes to the data.
-If there are errors shown in Preview,
+If there are errors shown in the

-When you are happy enough with the KangaSound XML file to import, press the Import
+When you are happy enough with the KangaSound XML file to import it, click the Import

 button.
-This will commence validation and import of the file into the Kangas Sound Editor/QI.
-If there are errors encountered,
+This will commence validation and import of the file into Kangas Sound Editor (QI).
+If errors are

 When the import has completed successfully, you will need to compute the imported elements in order to